 One thing I did notice with the DNG files output by On1 NoNoise AI is that they lost my lens and camera profile, so Lightroom couldn’t apply any auto corrections.
 This is slightly vexing, but hopefully something a future update will resolve.

 Note that I originally tested the 2022 version of On1 NoNoise AI.
 The new 2023 version offers even faster performance, being up to twice as fast on the same image files in my testing.
-It also includes a dedicated sharpening feature, which is similar to Topaz Sharpen AI and allows you to fix blurry images as well as noisy images.
-There’s also a choice of high detail vs normal noise reduction.
-Finally, the AI masking tools have been improved, now offering automatic subject selection.
-In my testing the actual noise reduction is fairly similar between versions, but the improved speed and additional features make it a worthwhile upgrade in my opinion.
+It also includes a dedicated sharpening feature, which is similar to the sharpening in Topaz Photo AI and allows you to fix blurry images as well as noisy images.

 Price: $69